ferpoble2/Relief_Creator/readme.md

 This is a list of shortcuts implemented in the program to make the usage of it more fast.

 - CTRL + O: Load a netcdf file on the program.
+= CTRL + T: Loaf a ctp file on the program.
 - M: Change to `Move Map` tool.
+- CTRL + Z: Undo the last action (Not in all tools)

 # Instructions for developers